-Don't hesitate to contact our Executive Director, Casey Ricker, if you have any questions or want to introduce yourself!
-419.424.7848 Ext 139 or 419.420.5076
+Don't hesitate to contact our Executive Director, Casey Ricker, at 419-420-5076 if you have any questions or want to introduce yourself!

 Please note: The Hancock Metropolitan Housing Authority (HMHA) does not pre-screen tenants for suitability or behavior; this is the sole responsibility of the owner/landlord.